NERSC/sc23-dl-tutorial/README.md

 and zoomed in to a single iteration:
 ![NSYS DALI AMP APEX JIT Zoomed](tutorial_images/nsys_dali_amp_fused_jit_zoomed.png)

-As the compute cost of this model is mostly dominated by large GEMMs, latency reductions via optimizer and pointwise operation fusion is less impactful, but still provides a small performance boost in this case.
+As the compute cost of this model is mostly dominated by large GEMMs, latency reductions via optimizer and pointwise operation fusion are less impactful, but they still provide a small performance boost in this case.

 ### Using CUDA Graphs (optional)